 Nevada law provides for a child sex trafficking-specific caseworker privilege that protects a child sex trafficking victim's communications with their caseworker from being disclosed.
 Under Nev.
 Rev. Stat.
-Ann. § 49.2547 (General rule of privilege),
+Ann. § 49.2547 (General rule of privilege), from disclosing, confidential communications set forth in NRS 49.2546 [When communication deemed to be confidential; "communication" defined].

-Except as otherwise provided in NRS 49.2549 [Exceptions],24 a victim who seeks advice, counseling or assistance from a victim's advocate has a privilege to refuse to disclose, and to prevent any other person from disclosing, confidential communications set forth in NRS 49.2546.
+Except as otherwise provided in NRS 49.2549 [Exceptions], a victim who seeks advice, counseling or assistance from a victim's advocate has a privilege to refuse to disclose, and to prevent any other person